MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/conditionals/If-else.md

 ![An example flow containing an If-else block.](../../media/if-else/else-block.png)

 To set multiple conditions for which different logic is executed, deploy the **Else If** action.
-This action executed when the previous **If** and **Else if** conditions are invalid.
+This action is executed when the previous **If** and **Else if** conditions are invalid.
 It should be placed within the **If/End If** block and always before the **Else** action.

 ![An example flow containing an If-else block with two additional Else-if blocks.](../../media/if-else/else-if-block.png)

 In all cases, the variables and values used as operands must be of the same data type.
-Comparing variables of different data types makes the condition always false (or true if **not equal** operator is used).
+Comparing variables of different data types makes the condition always false (or true if the **not equal** operator is used).